+The programming software displays a battery indicator for the generator similar to an indicator that may be found in cell phones.
+The visual indicator illustrates the approximate battery capacity that remains.

-The programming software displays the generator battery status and the approximate battery capacity that remains.
-The software also displays recommended actions if the generator battery requires additional monitoring (i.e., IFI), is near end of service (NEOS) or at end of service (EOS).
+The programming software displays warning messages after interrogation or programming of the generator if the battery has been depleted to a level where action is recommended due to near end of service (NEOS) or end of service (EOS).